Fire Department

 Established in 1949 as a volunteer fire department by Chief Charles Smith Jr., the mission of the Hermon Fire Department has greatly expanded.

-The Fire Station: In 1971 the department moved from its original location, currently the Hermon Town office, to a newly constructed metal building located directly adjacent the Town Office on Billings Road.
-The newly built three bay fire station, brought with it office space, more room for equipment and was more efficient than the originally fire station.
-In 1981, with a very active and growing department, town and fire officials saw the need for growth, adding a wooden addition to the fire station, which consisted of a day room/ training room, full kitchen, maintenance & storage room and a hose tower.
+The Fire Station: In 1971, the department moved from its original location, currently the Hermon Town office, to a newly constructed metal building located directly adjacent to the Town Office on Billings Road.
+The newly built three-bay fire station brought with it office space, more room for equipment, and was more efficient than the original fire station.
+In 1981, with a very active and growing department, Town and fire officials saw the need for growth, adding a wooden addition to the fire station, which consisted of a day room/ training room, full kitchen, maintenance, and storage room, and a hose tower.
 The department operated out of that building for the next 38 years until the new Hermon Public Safety Building was constructed in 2009.
-The 10 bay, nearly 12,000 square foot building, is the Towns Emergency Operations Center, housing the fire department, police department, public works department and council chambers.
-This new building fulfilled the need of this growing Town well into the future.
+The 10-bay, nearly 12,000-square-foot building is the Towns Emergency Operations Center, housing the fire department, police department, and council chambers.
+This new building fulfilled the needs of this growing Town well into the future.

 The equipment: Advancement in equipment has been essential for the efficiency and safety of our firefighters.
-The days of long rubber coats, tin fire helmets and pull up rubber boots, have been replaced with better materials made to resist fire, offer full body protection with pants, coats, leather fire boots, composite fire helmets and self contained breathing apparatus, allowing firefighters to breathe fresh air in toxic smoked filled environments.
-In 1997 with the help from the Galen Cole Foundation Hermon was able to place its first thermal imaging camera into service.
-This greatly increased the chances of finding victims in smoky environments by allowing the firefighters to “see through” smoke and assisted firefighters in creating less damage during salvage and overhaul operations.
+The days of long rubber coats, tin fire helmets, and pull-up rubber boots have been replaced with better materials made to resist fire and offer complete body protection with pants, coats, leather fire boots, composite fire helmets, and self-contained breathing apparatus, allowing firefighters to breathe fresh air in toxic smoked filled environments.
+In 1997, with the help of the Galen Cole Foundation, Hermon placed its first thermal imaging camera into service.
+This significantly increased the chances of finding victims in smoky environments by allowing the firefighters to “see through” smoke and assisted firefighters in creating less damage during salvage and overhaul operations.
 Hermon currently has three thermal imaging cameras in service.

-Personnel has been with biggest advancement within the Hermon Fire Department over the past 50 years, with the appointment of Chief Larry Willis in 1994 Hermon saw its first full time Fire Chief, giving Hermon a much faster response time during the day to emergency incidents.
-In addition to a full time fire chief, in August of 2003 the department took another giant leap forward becoming part of the Fire Science Live-in program with Eastern Maine Community College.
-This program allows students to live at the fire station for free and in exchange provided staffing to the department.
-These students received training in basic firefighting techniques, emergency driving of fire apparatus, and allowed for a quicker response during day and night hours.
-In 2007 Hermon expanded its firefighting staff, hiring its second fulltime employee, a Firefighter/EMT to provide day time coverage Monday through Friday.
-Responsible for not only responding to all emergency and non-emergency incidents during the day, he is also the departments training officer, responsible for keep all members current with mandated training.
+Personnel has been with the most significant advancement within the Hermon Fire Department over the past 50 years; with the appointment of Chief Larry Willis in 1994, Hermon saw its first full-time Fire Chief, giving Hermon a much faster response time during the day to emergency incidents.
+In addition to adding a full-time fire chief, in August of 2003, the department took another giant leap forward, becoming part of the Fire Science Live-in program with Eastern Maine Community College.
+This program allows students to live at the fire station for free and, in exchange, provides staffing to the department.
+These students received training in basic firefighting techniques and emergency driving of fire apparatus, which allowed for a quicker response during day and night hours.
+In 2007, Hermon expanded its firefighting staff, hiring its second full-time employee, a Firefighter/EMT, to provide daytime coverage Monday through Friday.
+In 2023, under the direction of current Fire Chief Cody Sullivan, the department added four full-time firefighter/EMS providers for 24/7 coverage for the first time in department history.
+This has dramatically improved the response for both fire and emergency medical services in the Town of Hermon.
+We will continue to grow as a department to meet the needs of the ever-expanding community.

-The fire department has also worked very diligently in the area of fire prevention.
-In 2005 the Department was awarded a Federal Assistance to Firefighters grant through the Department of Homeland Security.
-Thanks to this grant and a 10% match from the Town, we were able to offer the residents of Hermon free smoke detectors with 10-year batteries.
-The members of this department installed roughly 5500 smoke detectors, in about 1300 homes.
-And On March 13, 2008 the Maine Fire Commission awarded the Hermon Fire Department their Best Practice Award “In recognition for providing and installing free smoke detectors with 10-year batteries for the residents of Hermon.
+The fire department has also worked very diligently in fire prevention.
+In 2005, the Department was awarded a Federal Assistance to Firefighters grant through the Department of Homeland Security.
+Thanks to this grant and a 10% match from the Town, we could offer the residents of Hermon free smoke detectors with 10-year batteries.
+The members of this Department installed roughly 5500 smoke detectors in about 1300 homes.
+Furthermore, On March 13, 2008, the Maine Fire Commission awarded the Hermon Fire Department their Best Practice Award “In recognition of providing and installing free smoke detectors with 10-year batteries for the residents of Hermon.

-April 17, 2009 the department earned another Best Practice Award from the Maine Fire Protection Services Commission for the “success in improving our Community I.S.O. ratings though enhanced rural water supply evolutions, training and mutual aid practices.”
+On April 17, 2009, the Department earned another Best Practice Award from the Maine Fire Protection Services Commission for its “success in improving our Community I.S.O. ratings through enhanced rural water supply evolutions, training, and mutual aid practices.”

-The department has also worked very hard in updating the Towns fire protection ordnance.
-Some highlights include, requirement of a minimum 120,000 gallon fire pond in residential subdivisions / land developments of a certain size located outside of the pressurized water district, fire lanes around all commercial buildings to provide adequate access by fire department equipment and personnel.
-The department also maintains all 32 dry fire hydrants located throughout the town, providing a water supply in the event of a fire.
+The Department has also worked very hard in updating the Town’s fire protection ordinance.
+Some highlights include the requirement of a minimum 120,000-gallon fire pond in residential subdivisions/land developments of a specific size located outside of the pressurized water district and fire lanes around all commercial buildings to provide adequate access by fire department equipment and personnel.
+The Department also maintains all 32 dry fire hydrants throughout the Town, providing water during a fire.

-The Hermon Fire Department has seen many changes over the past 50 year with advancement in response, equipment, and personnel and we’re well prepared for future.
+The Hermon Fire Department has seen many changes over the past 50 years, with advancements in response, equipment, and personnel, and we’re well prepared for the future.
 Always ready at a moment’s notice to respond to any emergency, we proudly serve the Town of Hermon and surrounding communities.
 “We got it from here.”

 Burn Permit